Privacy Policy

 TYPES OF PERSONAL DATA UCC PROCESSES

-UCC keeps and uses personal data from the point of inquiry to the College through enrolment to a student concluding his time at the College.
+UCC keeps and uses personal information from the point of inquiry to the College through enrolment to a student concluding his time at the College.
 This includes day and boarding students as well as participants in other programs associated with the College, such as Summer Camps and the Summer Life program.
 UCC keeps data on students and their parents or guardians, staff, vendors, donors, contractors, volunteers and friends of the College, and other individuals connected to the school.
-The personal information kept is listed below, although not all types of data are kept for each individual.
-The only personal data kept on individuals depends on their roles and the business and operational needs of the College.
+The personal data kept is listed below, although not all types of data are kept for each individual.
+The personal data stored about individuals depends on their roles and the business and operational needs of the College.

 The personal data kept by the College Includes:

-• Names, date of birth, addresses, telephone numbers, e-mail addresses, marital status, custody status, and other contact/family details
+• Name, date of birth, addresses, telephone numbers, e-mail addresses, marital status, custody status, and other contact/family details

-• Information needed to support individuals such as health card number and social insurance number;
+• Information needed to support individuals within the College such as health card number and social insurance number

-• Admission, academic, disciplinary and other education-related records, information about special educational needs, references, examination reports, grades and evaluations, and any data needed to support the educational success of our students
+• Academic, disciplinary and other education-related records, information about special educational needs, references, examination reports, grades and evaluations, and any data needed to support the educational success of our students

 • Education and employment data